glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 The website still does some conversion automatically.
 This will be removed once the GlycoCT batch is complete.

 One of the major changes with this process is that the Accession Number is not received in real-time after submission.
 The Website, client library, and CLI interface were all slightly modified to account for this.
 As a simple measure to prevent duplications, an exact search of the input sequence is done to check if it is registered already or not.
 If so, the accession number is returned, otherwise the reference tag is returned.

+## Future Work

+Since the Batch process is based on a framework, an API to this framework can be created to give user's direct access to these batch process timings and even direct execution requests.

+More work on the user interface.
+Simple things such as pagination were deprioritized until after the release.
+These will be hotfixed as they will not impact underlying RDF data.